Gooderstone: History

 Gooderstone's name is of Anglo-Saxon origin and derives from the Old English for Guthere's farm or settlement.

 In the Domesday Book of 1086, Gooderstone is listed as a settlement of 39 households in the hundred of South Greenhoe.
 In 1086, the village was part of the East Anglian estates of Godric the Steward.

 During the First World War, a night airfield was built in Gooderstone which was repurposed during the Second World War as a bombing decoy site.

 Geography

 According to the 2021 census, Gooderstone has a population of 400 people which shows an increase from the 363 people recorded in the 2011 census.

 The church is located along the course of the River Gadder.

-St. George's Church
+St George's Church

-Gooderstone's parish church is dedicated to Saint George and dates from the Thirteenth Century.
+Gooderstone's parish church is dedicated to Saint George and dates from the 13th century.
 The church is located within the village on Church View and has been Grade I listed since 1960.
 The church is no longer open for Sunday services.

-St. George's was lightly restored in the Victorian era and features Sixteenth Century pews and dado screen.
+St George's was lightly restored in the Victorian era and features 16th-century pews and dado screen.